The Glass House (2012 TV series): Format

 The Glass House featured 14 strangers living in a house made of glass, with cameras recording their every move.
 At selected days and times, viewers can watch a live feed into the house.
 There are weekly eliminations, in which the public decides which of the contestants are eliminated from the game.
 Aside from choosing who is eliminated, viewers also dictate what the contestants wear, where they sleep and what they eat.
 While in the house, the contestants will split into two groups and compete in various physical and mental competitions.
 The captains of the two teams are the two contestants who have received the fewest votes from the public.
 After losing a challenge, the captain of the losing team is sent to limbo, along with a second member of that team which is voted on by the house.
 While in limbo, the public will vote which of the two contestants deserves to go back into the house and which one should permanently be eliminated from the game.
 The contestant with the fewest votes is eliminated, while the other will return to the house.
 The contestants are spoken to by a robotic female voice, which they referred to as the "Oracle" up until Day 3, when it was revealed the public would decide the voice's name.
 After the airing of the first live feed, online blogs and forums labeled the voice "FaRi", a portmanteau of the words faux and Siri, the personal assistant found on Apple's iPhone.

+Contestants

+The cast of The Glass House.